 What to consider before taking out a private loan

 Sure, you're excited to sign the documents necessary to finance your trip and education abroad.
 But there are a few considerations.

 First of all, have you exhausted all sources before turning to private loans?
 For instance, you can look for scholarships designed to help fund study-abroad opportunities.

 If scholarships, financial aid and income generated from jobs aren't enough to cover the expenses, then it's time to look at private loans.
 Here are a few tips to remember about private loans:

-- The interest on these private loans will accrue while you're still in college.
-If you're not making at least interest-only payments on your loan, your balance at graduation time will be far higher than what you originally took out.
+- The interest on private loans will accrue while you're still in college.
+If you're not making at least interest-only payments on your loan, your balance at graduation will be far higher than what you originally took out

 - Not all private student loans or personal loans offer a grace period like federal loans do.
 So you may have to start paying your loan right after you graduate, or even before.
 Be sure to understand the payment terms before you sign on the dotted line.